-As part of our Sky Zero ambition to be net zero carbon by 2030, we’re improving the sustainability of our sports productions and working with industry partners to create change.
+As part of our Sky Zero ambition to contribute to a low carbon world, we’re improving the sustainability of our sports productions and working with industry partners to create change.

 In the UK and Ireland, we’re raising awareness through the BAFTA albert Sports Consortium, which we jointly founded with other broadcasters in 2020.
 We’ve offered our production teams carbon literacy training, encouraged them to use public transport and car shares and cut the number of flights they take.